JotunnheimExile/M-Y-R-K/README.md

 15.05.25 - created a separate template for each published item.
 Has also introduced Piece model for data base storing.

 20.05.25 - Flask admin panel is implemented.

+03.06.25 - swapped the carousel for a draggable scroll.
+Logo redrawn.